Photographing High School Seniors

 All students should have a full understanding of how to use their camera.
 Full understanding of manual mode is highly recommended.
 A reflector, while not required, is recommended, especially with a handle.
 Holli suggests a 30” Lastolite TriGrip Silver/White reflector.
 Basic understanding of Photoshop and/or Lightroom is also recommended.

 Holli True is a high school senior portrait photographer based in Eugene, Oregon.
-She has specialized in seniors for seven years, building a genuine brand on the foundation of Young & Free.
+She has specialized in seniors for eight years, building a genuine brand on the foundation of Young & Free.
 As industry educator, Holli loves nothing more than connecting with other photographers from all over the world, sharing her passion and simplistic approach to senior photography.
-She’s a dreamer, a thinker, a chaser and a doer.
+Past/Present speaking engagements include: Conference Twelve, Click Away, Seniorologie Tour and Showit United.
+She also teaches the Evoke Retreat for senior photographers in Oregon several times per year.
+Holli is a dreamer, a thinker, a chaser and a doer.
 When she isn’t exploring the Pacific Northwest with her camera, you’ll find her adventuring with her family of four in their RV.
 Her portfolio can be found here.

 • Printable PDF Lesson Downloads with Assignments (outlined in syllabus)